Foreign relations of India: Europe

+The UK governed the India from 1858 to 1947, when it achieved full independence.

+Both countries share common membership of the Commonwealth, the G20, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Comprehensive Strategic Partnership, a Development Partnership, and a Free Trade Agreement.

-UK& India has a high commission in London and two consulates-general in Birmingham and Edinburgh.
-The United Kingdom has a high commission in New Delhi and five deputy high commissions in Mumbai, Chennai, Bangalore, Hyderabad and Kolkata.
-Since 1947, India's relations with the United Kingdom have been through bilateral, as well as through the Commonwealth of Nations framework.
+Since 1947, India's relations with the United Kingdom have been bilateral, as well as through the Commonwealth of Nations framework.
 Although the Sterling Area no longer exists and the Commonwealth is much more an informal forum, India and the UK still have many enduring links.
 This is in part due to the significant number of people of Indian origin living in the UK.
 The large South Asian population in the UK results in steady travel and communication between the two countries.
 The British Raj allowed for both cultures to imbibe tremendously from the other.
 The English language and cricket are perhaps the two most evident British exports, whilst in the UK food from the Indian subcontinent is very popular.
 The United Kingdom's favourite food is often reported to be Indian cuisine, although no official study reports this.

 Economically the relationship between Britain and India is also strong.
 India is the second largest investor in Britain after the US.
 Britain is also one of the largest investors in India.